DPR-droid/2021_04_pands-problem-sheet/README.md

 ## Weekly Tasks 03
 ### [secondstring.py](https://github.com/DPR-droid/pands-problem-sheet/blob/main/secondstring.py)
-The program that takes asks a user to input a string and outputs every second letter in reverse order
+The script asks a user to input a string and outputs in reverse order and selecting every second letter.

+The first iteration of the script the input had been set to test output.
+Using Python ability to slicing strings, the first iteration reversed the input string, the second iteration slicing was used again to select every second character from the reversed string.
+It was noted that the string could be slicied using one [] and after some research this was possible.

+Description of the script
+1. The user is requested to input a **string**
+2. Python slice syntax is used to reverse order and select every second letter.
+3. The output is printed to the screen

 ### Citation/Reference
 Slicing notation